j19sch/j19sch.github.io/posts/2024/20240908-being-intentional-about-exploratory-testing.md

 it's everywhere, it's fundamental, not "if time left"; RISKS!

-noticing is a key skill in ET
-doing is key, so brief and debrief are lacking -> leftovers?
+noticing is a key skill in ET, noticing and deciding doing is key, so brief and debrief are lacking -> leftovers?

 happening implicitly anyway